Procedure, Effect, and Further Information on Medication Abortions

 - By taking the pill, the woman actively initiates the process of abortion.

 - Some women still feel torn even after taking the first pill and struggle to decide whether they want to go through with the abortion.
 Then, the question arises of whether it is still possible to keep the baby.
 Sometimes it is too late to stop the abortion after taking mifepristone, but reversals are successful in many cases.
 For more information, go to Reversing an Abortion.

 - Many women find it particularly hard to consciously experience the abortion unfolding over the course of several days.

 To find out more, go to Anticipated Emotional Effects of an Abortion.

 If you still feel unsure whether to have an abortion or have concerns about possible post-abortion repercussions, allow your gut instinct a voice in the decision-making process.
 Your thoughts and emotions matter!
-A decision as far-reaching as this also deserves the time you need and outside support necessary for making a solid choice.
+A decision as far-reaching as this also deserves the time you need and the outside support necessary for making a solid choice.
 Your life is too valuable for a quick fix.

 Where Do I Go From Here?

-Perhaps you are pregnant and this situation is very stressful for you right now.
+Perhaps you are pregnant, and this situation is very stressful for you right now.
 Feeling the way you do is a normal response.
 Many women share the same reaction.
 Knowing more about your options may calm you down or create additional upheaval.
 All sorts of thoughts and feelings may come and go...